underscoreio/day-in-the-life/notes.md

 ```

 Now we have something powerful and safe.

-In particular, this means the compile will check that when we ask it to output some Json, someone has created a formater for that thing.
+In particular, this means the compiler will check that when we ask it to output some Json, someone has created a formater for that thing.

 [maybe show it failing on string until we add string implicit]